tillbiskup/evedataviewer/docs/developers.rst

 Metacode: Conveniently adding features
 ======================================

-The eveviewer package is maintained using the `pymetacode Python package <https://python.docs.meta-co.de/>`_.
+The evedataviewer package is maintained using the `pymetacode Python package <https://python.docs.meta-co.de/>`_.
 In short, use the pymetacode ``pymeta`` command from the command line/terminal whenever you want to add modules, classes, or functions.
 This will ensure both a consistent overall style and organisation and automatically create the respective unittest stubs for you.

 Setting up the documentation build system